 Manoj Bhundia is a Partner in the firm's London office and a member of the Banking practice.
 He advises clients on a range of domestic and cross-border leveraged finance transactions at all levels of finance capital structures, including senior secured, super senior, second lien, direct lending, and bank/bond financings.

-Latham & Watkins LLP 99 Bishopsgate London EC2M 3XF United Kingdom Tel:+44 20 7710 4773Email:manoj.bhundia@lw.comURL:www.lw.com
+Latham & Watkins LLP 99 Bishopsgate London EC2M 3XF United Kingdom Tel: +44 20 7710 4773 Email: manoj.bhundia@lw.com